raydenlim/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Grade an assignment**
+**Use case: Edit grade of an assignment**

 **MSS**

 1. User requests to list persons
 2. F.A.K.E.J.A.R.V.I.S. shows a list of persons
-3. User requests to grade an assignment for a specific person in the list
+3. User requests to edit the grade of an assignment for a specific person in the list
-4. F.A.K.E.J.A.R.V.I.S. assigns given grade to the student's assignment
+4. F.A.K.E.J.A.R.V.I.S. edits grade of the student's assignment

     Use case ends.